Unbabel raises $23 million from Microsoft, Salesforce, others to grow its machine-human translation platform

 Founded in 2013, Unbabel’s technology merges neural machine translation, natural language processing (NLP), and quality estimation algorithms to automate translations between more than 70 language combinations.
 Feeding into this is a global army of 55,000 human linguists who, while not necessarily professionally qualified translators, are vetted before acceptance onto the program.

-The system works in a sort of loop whereby the machines translate the text, humans refine it, machines check it over again, and then it “repeats until the translation is spot on,” according to a company spokesperson.
-It’s also a system that works in real time, which Unbabel claims makes it “far more accurate” than other machine translation technologies such as Google Translate.
+The system works in a sort of loop whereby the machines translate the text, humans refine it, machines check it over again, and then it “repeats until the translation is spot on,” according to a company spokesperson, while the system also works in real time.
+Unbabel claims this is what makes it “far more accurate” than other machine translation technologies, such as Google Translate.

 Unbabel can be integrated with many content management systems, marketing tools, and CRM software, including WordPress, Salesforce, Zendesk, and MailChimp.
 It also boasts a number of big-name clients, including Facebook’s Oculus, Pinterest, Rovio, and Buzzfeed.